Create a unique, rustic wooden garden path for your garden or yard in a quick afternoon, with a clever frame that won’t easily rot!

 I used reclaimed treated fence posts, and set them direct on the soil.

-You could also place landscape fabric underneath if desired.
-I find the path easy to tip to weed as-is.
+However, I do find the wooden garden path easy to tip to weed as-is.

 I ended up painting the tops in Fusion’s Ash so they’d visually disappear once the top planks were in position.
 It looked way better!